Breathe. It's finally done.

 Us scuttles dutifully behind me.

 I scan her.
 Dark mail.
 Mace.
 Her armor looks like it belongs to some holy order.
 A cleric?
 Another Paladin?
-Either way, she's another warrior.
+It dawns on me that this woman isn't just a victim, she's a prisoner.

 Even better.